sealingtech/EDCOP-TOOLS/README.md

 Not that these tools are not optimized for your specific set of hardware.
 To get the best performance, please refer to this guide:
 [Optimization Guide](docs/optimization_guide.rst)

 Each of these tools are designed to be starting points for building a common shared platform.
 If you would like to build tools we have a few design patterns to follow.
-View the architecture guide here:
+View the [architecture guide](docs/edcop-tools-architecture.rst).